 - 5 cups Napa cabbage - roughly chopped

-- 3 tbsp soy sauce - (or tamari for gluten-free)
+- 3 tablespoon soy sauce - (or tamari for gluten-free)

 - 1 pound broccolini